shuozhixu/FYRE2024/README.md

 - line 32.
 Change it to `pair_style	eam/fs`
 - line 33.
 Change it to `pair_coeff * * Cu2.eam.fs Cu`

-Then put the following three files in the same directory on OSCER: `Cu2.eam.fs`, `lmp.in`, `lmp.batch`.
+Then place the following three files in the same directory on OSCER: `Cu2.eam.fs`, `lmp.in`, `lmp.batch`.
 Then we submit the job by

 	sbatch lmp.batch